Ale9633/Ale9633/README.md

 ________________________

-I'll wait you to talk a lil about Blockchain and Web3: it would delight me SOOO much to help you! 🙏
+I'll wait you to a small talk about Blockchain and Web3: it would delight me SOOO much to help you! 🙏
 </br>***Ale***</p>